Quantile Regression with Censoring and Endogeneity: Empirical Application: Engel Curve Estimation

 In the second stage we focus on the following quantile specification for Engel curve estimation:

-where $Y$ is the observed share of total expenditure on alcohol censored at zero, $W$ is a binary household demographic variable that indicates whether the family has any children, and $V$ is the control variable.
+where $Y$ is the observed share of total expenditure on alcohol with a mass point at zero, $W$ is a binary household demographic variable that indicates whether the family has any children, and $V$ is the control variable.
 We define our binary demographic variable following Blundell, Chen and Kristensen (2007).\footnote{ Demographic variables are important shifters of Engel curves.
 In recent literature, \textquotedblleft shape invariant" specifications for demographic variable have become popular.
 For comparison with this literature, we also estimate an unrestricted version of shape invariant specification in which we include a term for the interaction between the logarithm of expenditure and our demographic variable.
-The results from the shape invariant specification are qualitatively similar but less precise than the ones reported in this application.}

-To choose the specification, we rely on recent studies in Engel curve estimation.
+The results from the shape invariant specification are qualitatively similar but less precise than the ones reported in this application.} To choose the specification, we rely on recent studies in Engel curve estimation.
 Thus, following Blundell, Browning, and Crawford (2003) we impose separability between the control variable and other regressors.
 Hausman, Newey, and Powell (1995) and Banks, Blundell, and Lewbel (1997) show that the quadratic specification in log-expenditure gives a better fit than the linear specification used in earlier studies.
 In particular, Blundell, Duncan, and Pendakur (1998) find that the quadratic specification gives a good approximation to the shape of the Engel curve for alcohol.
 To check the robustness of the specification to the linearity in the control variable, we also estimate specifications that include nonlinear terms in the control variable.
 The results are very similar to the ones reported.

-Figure \ref{coefficients} reports the estimated coefficients $u \mapsto \widehat \beta (u)$ for a variety of estimators.
-In addition to reporting results for CQIV with a quantile estimate of the control variable (cqiv), as in the previous numerical examples, we report estimates from the censored quantile regression (cqr) of Chernozhukov and Hong (2002), the quantile instrumental variables estimator with a quantile regression estimate of the control variable (qiv) of Lee (2007), and the quantile regression (qr) estimator of Koenker and Bassett (1978).
-We also estimate a model for the conditional mean with the tobit-cmle of Smith and Blundell (1986) that incorporates a least squares estimate of the control variable.
-The tobit-iv algorithm implemented in Stata does not converge in this application.
-Given the level of censoring, we focus on conditional quantiles above the .15 quantile.